mauryaprateek195/delta_demo/README.md

 # delta_demo
-this is demo for GT&amp; HetHub class
+this is demo for GT&amp; HetHub class..